louboo/WeatherAPP/README.md

 # WeatherApp
 My first basic weather app.
-Not reactive yet!
-Only HTML, CSS and Javascript.
+It will show you the weekly forecast, an icon for the weather, your time and location and give you the option to search a city.
 See it working live -----> https://confident-poitras-19ad6d.netlify.app/